osamaa-mustafa/osamaa-mustafa/README.md

 - 👋 Hi, I’m @osamaa-mustafa
-- 👀 I want to learn Deep (Machine) Learning and then implement.
+- 👀 I want to learn Deep (Machine) Learning, Computer science and then implement.
 - 🌱 I am currently at Dept of Computer Science, Bahria University Islamabad
 - 💞️ I want to solve problems with Deep (Machine) Learning | Computer Science
 - 📫 How to reach me muhammadosama939@gmail.com